Eating Disorder Awareness: Key Facts, Signs, & Support

 Eating disorders are often overlooked due to stereotypes about body type.
 Signs to watch for include:

-• Drastic changes in eating habits
+• Drastic changes in eating habits or routines

 Recovery Is Possible